colinta/SublimeSimpleMovements/README.md

 ###### Selection/cursor manipulation
 - Selecting "blocks": Use the keyboard to select a bunch of text, then `ctrl+shift+b` to turn it into separate selections.
 Useful for doing ASCII art, among other things.
+- Selecting characters: Turn selection(s) into 1-character selections; useful
+  for selecting whitespace and converting into periods or dashes.
 - Select next: this is my version of the built-in and handy `super+d`.
 My version does not "wrap" to the beginning, and there's a bug when selecting whitespace that my version doesn't have.